 Applicants will hold an undergraduate degree from a recognized university, with a minimum required average of 70 per cent (B- or 2.7 GPA) in their best 10 full-year or best 20 half-year courses completed.
-Preference will be given to students with four-year honours degrees.
+Preference will be given to students with a four-year honours degree.

 Because Primary/Junior teachers deal with a wide range of subject areas, it is desirable that applicants have a broad academic background.
-In assessing the academic breadth of Primary/Junior applicants, the Faculty of Education gives preference to candidates who have one or more 3 credit hour undergraduate or graduate courses in the subject groupings listed below:
+In assessing the academic breadth of

+Primary/Junior applicants, the Faculty of Education gives preference to candidates who have one or more 3 credit hour undergraduate or graduate courses in the subject groupings listed below:

-- English/Linguistics/Languages;
+- English/Linguistics/Languages

-- Mathematics/Statistics;
+- Mathematics/Statistics

-- Physical Sciences/Life Sciences;
+- Physical Sciences/Life Sciences

-- Social Sciences/Humanities; and
+- Social Sciences/Humanities

-- Visual Arts/Music/Drama.
+- Visual Arts/Music/Drama

-Clearly, very few applicants will have coursework in all of the above areas; however, we consider that the more areas an applicant has covered, the stronger the application.
+While few applicants will have completed courses in all of the above areas, the more areas an applicant has covered, the stronger the application.
 Each candidate must have received the required undergraduate degree by July 1 of the year in which they begin their Bachelor of Education program.